Multilevel Monte Carlo for a class of Partially Observed Processes in Neuroscience: Introduction

 The brain stands as one of the most complex systems known, containing billions of neurons.
 They are responsible for various functions, including memory, vision, motor skills, sensory perception, emotions, etc. These neurons facilitate the exchange of electrical signals through specialized junctions known as synapses.
 Broadly categorized into two types -electrical and chemical synapses- these fundamental connectors play important roles in the transmission of information within the brain.
 In electrical synapses, communication between neurons occurs directly.
 On the other hand, chemical synapses rely on neurotransmitters to convey messages.
 These neurotransmitters traverse the synaptic cleft, binding to receptors on the synaptic cell's membrane.
 Depending on their nature, neurotransmitters can either enhance or diminish the likelihood of generating an action potential in the postsynaptic neuron, giving rise to excitatory or inhibitory synapses, respectively.
 One of the initial steps toward understanding certain areas of the brain and their functions involves grasping how simpler networks of neurons operate.
 This direction was first explored in the last century by Louis Lapicque in the 1900s, and Alan Lloyd Hodgkin and Andrew Fielding Huxley in the 1950s.

 Neuronal populations are invaluable as a fundamental model for understanding the intricate dynamics occurring in various regions of the brain, including the primary visual cortex in mammals (V1) \cite{Chariker2, Adi3}.
 The study of these large-scale networks is an expansive field of research, they have attracted a lot of attention from the applied science, computational mathematics, and statistical physics communities.
 The advantage of using the integrate-and-fire systems as a simplified model of neurons is that they are fast and efficient to simulate, see for example \cite{Adi1}.
 We are interested in learning several unknown parameters of leaky integrate-and-fire networks.
-Due to these numerical parameter regimes, many emergent behaviors in the brain are identified, such as Synchronization, Spike Clustering or Partial Synchronization, Background Patterns, Multiple Firing Events, Gamma Oscillations, and so on, see for example \cite{Chariker1,Chariker2,Adi3,Adi2} for more details.
-This work deals with the inference, estimating unknown parameters, and numerical simulations of networks of leaky integrate-and-fire systems in somewhere in the brain.
+Due to these numerical parameter regimes, many emergent behaviors in the brain are identified, such as synchronization, spike clustering or partial synchronization, background patterns, multiple firing events, gamma oscillations, and so on, see for example \cite{Chariker1,Chariker2,Maama,Adi3,Adi2} for more details.

+Throughout the brain, neurons primarily communicate with each other through electrical impulses, commonly referred to as spikes.
+Consequently, understanding the dynamics of membrane potential in an individual neuron is of utmost importance.
+Experimentally, intracellular recordings yield observations, typically measured at intervals of $0.1 \; ms$ (e.g. \cite{DataRat}).
+There is an increasing demand for robust methods to accurately estimate biophysically relevant parameters from such data (\cite{ DS, InferringS, NeuralEngineering, DataAssi}).
+Given that only the membrane potential can be measured, this complicates the statistical inference and parameter estimation process for these partially observed detailed models.
+Generally, parameters are estimated using Markov chain Monte Carlo algorithms.
+Based on the literature (e.g. \cite{DS}) and our expertise in computational statistics by developing algorithms for Bayesian parameter estimation, we are confident that our methodology is well-suited for application to experimental neuroscience data (e.g. \cite{DataRat}).

+This work deals with the inference, estimating unknown parameters, and numerical simulations of networks of leaky integrate-and-fire systems somewhere in the brain.
 The coupling mechanism depends on stochastic feedforward inputs, while the incorporation of recurrent inputs occurs through excitatory and inhibitory synaptic coupling terms.
+Furthermore, we applied our methodology to the stochastic Izhikevich model, using real action potential recordings data.